andrew-breunig/n_queens/README.md

 The programmer can modify the size of the board using the `@board_size` variable declared in this script.

 Toggle verbose output using the `@verbose` variable.

-## Design

-The program is separated into a main script, a `board` class, and a `queen` class.
-The main script computes permutations, controls recursion, and displays output.
-The board manages the safety checks, placement, and removal of queens.
-Queens manage their own location.